 Buying a gaming PC off the shelf can be a costly process.
 Many dedicated gamers therefore assemble their own components and build the perfect gaming machine themselves.
-What does it take to build your own gaming rig and how do you go about starting the process?
+What does it take to build a gaming PC and how do you go about starting the process?

-This guide will take you through the basics of building a gaming PC, from component selection to budgeting and planning.
+This guide will take you through the basics of how to build a gaming PC, from component selection to budgeting and planning.

 Let’s start off with the basics…

 A gaming PC or gaming rig is a computer specifically built to handle demanding PC games.
 They use high-end components like performance processors, quick access storage and graphics cards, to give gamers the edge against the competition.